Main Navigation

 Our qualified nurses can be identified by their green uniform whereas the student veterinary nurses have a striped green and white tunic.

 Veterinary nurses hold several clinics just like the vets.
-Nurses can help clip claws, and empty anal glands, as well as provide nutritional advice, behaviour clinics, weigh and play for puppy socialisation.
-Blood pressure checks, Over Eight clinics, rabbit awareness clinics, Microchipping and the list keeps on going.
+Nurses can help clip claws, empty anal glands, provide nutritional advice, behaviour clinics, weigh and play for puppy socialisation, blood pressure checks, over-eight clinics, rabbit awareness clinics, microchipping and more.

 Our nurses are available Monday to Saturday.
 Give us a call to book your appointment.